1,001 Sayings and Deeds of the Prophet

 So, they (i.e. Jews) kept on living there until Umar forced them to go towards Taima and Ariha.

-Umar accused the Jews of harming a believer, then used what the Jews thought was a joke made at their expense by the Prophet (Abu-l-Qasim in the following hadith) to nullify God's Messenger's agreement.
+Umar accused the Jews of harming a believer and then used what they thought was a joke made at their expense by Muhammad (Abu-l-Qasim in the following hadith) to nullify their agreement with God’s spokesperson.

 Narrated Ibn Umar:

 When the people of Khaibar dislocated Abdullah bin Umar's hands and feet, Umar got up delivering a sermon saying, "No doubt, Allah's Apostle made a contract with the Jews concerning their properties, and said to them, 'We allow you (to stand in your land) as long as Allah allows you.'
 Now Abdullah bin Umar went to his land and was attacked at night, and his hands and feet were dislocated, and as we have no enemies there except those Jews, they are our enemies and the only people whom we suspect, I have made up my mind to exile them."